ai4life-opencalls/oc_2_project_13/README.md

 #### User-friendliness and ease of implementation
 In our experiments, we also planned to include more advanced denoising algorithms such as Hierarchical DivNoising and CellMincer.
 However, we had to face some issues during the implementation of these algorithms, which prevented us from including them in the final analysis and forced us to focus on the algorithms that were easier to implement.
 During our efforts in implementing the codebases, we allocated a limited amount of time to fix eventual issues that arose for each algorithm.
 However, our aim was to provide a comprehensive overview of the denoising algorithms with minimal modifications to the original codebases.

 Specifically, we encountered difficulties in setting up the Hierarchical DivNoising (HDN) algorithm due to runtime errors that affected the fitting of noise models with this kind of data.
 After attempting to fix the issues, we found the training of the model to be numerically unstable for this dataset.
-We contacted the authors of CAREamics to request assistance in resolving the issue and were informed that the developers are currently working to enable the future implementation of HDN in their codebase.
+We discussed the issue with the authors of CAREamics to request assistance and were informed that the developers are currently working to enable the future implementation of HDN in their codebase.
 As a result, we were unable to include HDN in the current analysis, but we envision that this results may be produced as soon as the model is available.

 For CellMincer, we encountered issues with the import of the package, which initially prevented us from running the code.
 After trying to reach the authors for support on GitHub, we were able to solve the issue and run the code by patching the package manually.
 However, after running the code, we found that CellMincer was not able to produce denoised outputs for our REFINED dataset.
 While this is in line with the authors' report that CellMincer may not always perform well on Calcium Imaging data, we are confident that with further modifications to the model architecture, it could represent a valuable tool for denoising Calcium Imaging data.

 Algorithms in the CAREamics framework (i.e., N2N and N2V) have proven to be generally easy to train and use also on desktop computers, however they sometimes required an unexpectedly high amount of RAM during the prediction phase, especially on the MOUSENEU_LP dataset or with 3D models.
 This may be a limitation for researchers with limited computational resources.
 CAREamics authors are aware of this issue and are working on a solution to mitigate this problem.

 Lastly, we found that the DeepCAD-RT algorithm was the most user-friendly and easy to implement, providing good denoising performances on both the MOUSENEU_LP and REFINED datasets.
 DeepCAD-RT is in fact an iterative improvement of the original DeepCAD algorithm, meant to provide real-time denoising capabilities for Calcium Imaging data.

 #### Denoising performances
 This exploratory analysis has provided valuable insights into the performance of different denoising algorithms on Calcium Imaging data.
 While this study is not exhaustive, it highlights the importance of tailoring denoising algorithms to the specific characteristics of the data.
 In particular, we used two different datasets to evaluate the performance of Noise2Noise, Noise2Void, and DeepCAD-RT on Calcium Imaging data.

 The results show that DeepCAD-RT provided good performances both on the MOUSENEU_LP and REFINED datasets, while Noise2Noise and Noise2Void struggled to capture the underlying signal in the former dataset.
 In the latter dataset, all algorithms were able to denoise the data effectively, with Noise2Noise producing smoother outputs compared to Noise2Void and DeepCAD-RT.
-One possible explaination for the difference in performance between the two datasets if the higher noise levels present in the MOUSENEU_LP dataset, which may have made it more challenging for Noise2Noise and Noise2Void to denoise the data effectively.
-In contrast, the REFINED dataset had a better Signal-to-Noise ratio, while being more affected by correlated noise.
-Moreover, for the REFINED dataset, we found that 3D Noise2Void seems to have a slight edge over DeepCAD-RT in terms of image quality, and this highlights the need for further investigation into the performance of 3D denoising algorithms on Calcium Imaging data.
+One possible explaination for the difference in performance between the two datasets is the higher noise levels present in the MOUSENEU_LP dataset, which may have made it more challenging for Noise2Noise and Noise2Void to denoise the data effectively.

+In contrast, the REFINED dataset had a better Signal-to-Noise ratio, although being more affected by correlated noise.
+In this case, we found that while none of the algorithm we tried were able to reduce correlated noise, 3D Noise2Void seems to have a slight edge over DeepCAD-RT in terms of qualitative image quality.
+This highlights the need for further investigation into the performance of 3D denoising algorithms on Calcium Imaging data.

 ### Conclusions